Glossary of technical writing terms

 metadata

-Data about data.
-For example, metadata about a book includes the price, the name of the author, and the ISBN.
+Metadata is data about data.
+For example, metadata about a book includes the cost, the name of the author, and the ISBN.

-An action-based and task-oriented strategy to documentation.
-Minimalism gives emphasis to what readers must do, and it excludes information that is not important.
-The basic principle is task-orientation.
-Brevity is important, but only because it can help task-oriented activity.
-Minimalism has nothing to do with creating thin manuals by excluding important information.
+Minimalism is an action-based and task-oriented strategy for creating documentation.
+Minimalism gives emphasis to what readers must do.
+A minimalist document contains only important information.
+The basic design is task-orientation.
+Brevity is important, but only because brevity can help task-oriented activity.

 Carroll introduced the term 'minimalism' in the early 1980s.
-He specifies the basic principles as:
+Carroll gives the basic methods as follows:

 1. Choose an action-oriented approach.